ranlonting/Library-Management-System/README.md

 Welcome to our project Library Management System using MySQL and PHP.

 Key Features:
-1.Register & Login 2.Dashboard 3.Add Book  4.All Book information 5.Issued Book's Detail
+1.Register & Login 2.Dashboard 3.Add Book  4.All Book information 5.Issuing Books and their Information

 Instructions: